grivet/mpsc-queue/README.md

 - Wait-free writes: Writers will never wait for queue state sync when enqueuing.

-- Wait-free peeks: The reader does not wait to see is a node is available in the queue.
+- Obstruction-free reads: The reader does not wait to see is a node is available in the queue.
 Peeking takes a bounded number of instructions.
 There is however no removal forward-guarantee, as it relies on other threads progressing.
+Livelock must be avoided with an out-of-band mechanism.

 - Intrusive: Queue elements are allocated as part of larger objects.
   Objects are retrieved by offset manipulation.